 These instructions in this step-by-step cooktop repair guide show how to replace the spark module in a gas cooktop.
 The spark module receives a signal from the burner switches and sends voltage to the igniter electrodes to make them spark to ignite the surface burner.
-If the spark module isn't sending voltage to one or more burners, replace the spark module with the correct replacement part.
+If the spark module isn't sending voltage to one or more burners, replace the spark module with the correct gas cooktop part.

 Use these steps to replace the spark module in Kenmore, Frigidaire, Electrolux, GE, Whirlpool, KitchenAid, Maytag and Amana gas cooktops.